wp-pager/wp-pager/README.md

 ```bash
 podman-compose exec app bash
 ```

+Inside the container, you can navigate to `/var/www/html/wp-content/plugins/wp-pager` directory to run `npm` and `composer` commands.

 ### Copy `vendor` and `node_modules`
 If you don't have NPM and Composer installed on your machine (like myself), you can copy `vendor` and `node_modules` from the running container to get proper intellisense to your editor.
 For Docker run this: